Health and Wellbeing

 Staff teams help to make a large school have a small school feel.
 We have a structure allows are staff to connect with students on many levels.

-- Two (2) x Wellbeing Leaders that assist the Level Leader
+- Thirteen (13) x House Leaders that assist the Head of House

-We have Middle Years (7-9) and Senior Years (10-12) Assistant Principals and Leaders who oversee the Level Leaders work and assist with programs in these years.
-We also have student leaders in both the Middle Years and Senior Years.
+We have Middle School (7-10) and Senior School (10-12) Assistant Principals who oversee the Heads of House work and assist with programs in these years.
+We also have student leaders in both the Middle School and Senior School.

 The Wellbeing Counselling Team at Viewbank College works out of the Wellbeing Centre and consists of:

-- A full time Mental Health Practitioner: Libby Whiting
+- A full time Mental Health Practitioner: Bec Bastion

-- Three (3) x part time Counsellors: Mia Treloar, Michael Walton and Penny Bunn
+- Three (3) x part time Counsellors: Marisa Ramzy, Josh Nelson and Raelene McKenzie.

 - The College has a visiting Student Support Services Offices that offers specialised Psychological and learning support for staff, students and parents.